-Spring Arbor University's Lansing office offers an accredited Bachelor's degree in Elementary Education in cooperation with Great Lakes Christian College.
+Spring Arbor University's Lansing site offers an accredited Bachelor's degree with Elementary Teacher Certification in Lansing.
 Students take the relevant GLCC classes and transfer them into Spring Arbor's program.

 All Elementary Education students must choose a teaching major or two teaching minors.
 In Lansing the teaching majors offered by SAU are Social Studies (history, geography, government, and economics); Language Arts (composition, literature, speech, and theater); and Special Education: Learning Disabilities.
 Special Education: Learning Disabilities cohorts are begun as sufficient numbers of students warrant the offering and when credentialed faculty members are available.
 Minors are available in Integrated Science and Language Arts.